silvelie/Data-Science/README.md

 ### *Project 2.
 Digital classrooms analysis*

 * **Overview:**
+A start-up company that develops a system of digitised content for schools and teachers wants to analyse the raw data that has gathered so far.

 * **Questions of interest:**
+    + Which is the most visited page?
+What is the probability to click the first page?
+    + Average number of tries needed before correctly resolving an exercise?
+    + Which is the most interesting class based on the students reviews?

 * **Data:**
+The dataset available on GitHub

 ### *Project 3.
 Building a Data Mart for Demand Forecasting in an automotive company*
 * **Overview:**
 An automotive company wants to perform demand forecasting to better understand the expected demand in future periods.
-Based on historic data, demand forecasting for future period is performed.
-The forecasts will be sales forecasts that are used in sales planning and in demand forecasts, which, in turn, are used to ensure thatthe demanded number of products is available at the point of sale where thay are required.
+The forecasts will be sales forecasts that are used in sales planning and in demand forecasts, which, in turn, are used to ensure that the demanded number of products is available at the point of sale where thay are required.
 Forecast accuracy is important as over-forecasting results in costly inventory accumulation while under-forecasting results in missed sales opportunities.

 * **Questions of interest:**
     + On a monthly basis, create a forecast for the next 12 months.
 This is done for items that have a long data history and for items that have a short data history